elastic/go-elasticsearch/_examples/encoding/README.md

 # Example: encoding

-Examples in this folder demonstrate how to use third-party packages for JSON decoding and encoding.
+Examples in this folder demonstrate how to use helper methods and third-party packages for JSON decoding and encoding.

 ## `tidwall/gjson`